Osmosis

 VILLAGE VANGUARD FIRST, TOUR CANCELLATIONS, DISBANDING

-A cross-country US tour was in the works with The Guess Who, but RCA had not included enough money in the band’s budget to support the group.
+A nationwide tour was in the works with The Guess Who, but RCA had not included enough money in the band’s budget to support the group.
 After the label offered to purchase all new equipment for the road, there was little left to pay the band so the US tour was scrapped.
-A short tour of Japan had also been discussed, but that also fell through, and talks of backing Jimi Hendrix as the rhythm section on his next album collapsed in September 1970 when Hendrix died.
+A short tour of Japan was discussed but fell through, and talk of backing Jimi Hendrix as the rhythm section on his next album collapsed in September 1970 when Hendrix died at age 27.
+Osmosis’s last appearance was in late 1970 at The Jazz Workshop, opening for George Benson.
+Shortly thereafter, saxophonist and co-founder Mariano relocated to Europe and the band dissolved.